notofonts/arabic/fontbakery/googlefonts-NotoKufiArabic-report.md

 * 🔥 **FAIL** This is a Noto font but it lacks an ARTICLE.en_us.html file [code: missing-article]
-</div></details><details><summary>🔥 <b>FAIL:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

-* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌

-The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̊ į̋ į̒ į̦̀ į̦́ į̦̂ į̦̃ į̦̄ į̦̆ į̦̇ į̦̈ į̦̊ į̦̋ į̦̌ į̦̒ į̧̀ į̧́ [code: soft-dotted]
 </div></details><details><summary>⚠ <b>WARN:</b> Glyphs are similiar to Google Fonts version? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/production_glyphs_similarity">com.google.fonts/check/production_glyphs_similarity</a>)</summary><div>